junnunkarim/dotfiles_home/README.md

 - [[dwm] Hurry!
 Take your medication, we're going to stargaze at the top of the mountain!](https://www.reddit.com/r/unixporn/comments/vv2ssi/dwm_hurry_take_your_medication_were_going_to/?utm_source=share&utm_medium=web2x&context=3)

 # Credit
-__I do not take any credit for the images I use as wallpaper__.
+- __I do not take any credit for the images I use as wallpaper__.
 I simply upscaled and changed the colorscheme of some wallpapers to match with my setup. __But all credit goes to the original author__.
 Since I have been collecting these wallpaper from various sources, for most of the images I do not know who the original author is.
 So,
   - If you know the name of the author, please let me know.
 I will surely mention their name in ```.config/wallpaper``` directory.
-- If you are the author and you do not want me to redistribute your art, then let me know.
+  - If you are the artist and you do not want me to redistribute your art, then let me know.
 I will remove your art from my git repo.
+- Name of the image artists that I know are listed in the ```.config/wallpaper/README.md```

 - [karlivory](https://github.com/karlivory) for fixing the need to restart dwm when changing theme
 - [Petingoso](https://github.com/Petingoso) for modifying the theme_changer script to also change gtk theme